jaimebarrancos/Token-Distrubution-Mechanism/README.md

 # Token Distrubution Mechanism

-This project demonstrates an ERC20 Token creation with a distrubution protocol whilst communicating with a simple webpage.
+This project demonstrates an ERC20 Token creation with a distrubution protocol whilst communicating with a webpage.

-It contains unit-testing, smart contracts, a front end simple website, penetration testing and custom configs.
+It contains unit-testing, smart contracts, a styled Next.js website, penetration testing and custom configs.

+## Getting Started

 To download dependencies you can use :